ben-rogerson/twin.macro/README.md

 export default () => <Input hasHover />
 ```

-Add conditional styles on jsx elements with the css prop and import:
+Add conditional styles on jsx elements with the css import and the css prop:

 ```js
 import tw, { css } from 'twin.macro'